alexgenco/wordle-suggest/README.md

 sekar
 ```

-Continue adding results to the attempts file and re-running `wordle-suggest`
+Continue adding results to the guesses file and re-running `wordle-suggest`
 until you've solved the puzzle!

 See `wordle-suggest -h` for more usage options.